KnowledgeLab/IC2S2_Datathon/README.md

 By downloading this data you agree to the following terms: https://about.proquest.com/en/about/Supplemental-Terms-of-Use-TDM-Studio

 ## 3.SafeGraph Mobility
 The population mobility dataset is extracted from SafeGraph mobility data, including the population movements from the end of 2019 to April 2022, between the census tracts in each US [MSA](https://en.wikipedia.org/wiki/Metropolitan_statistical_area).
-The movements were tracked through mobile devices used by the citizens.
+The movements were aggregated from anonymized mobile devices.
 Please click [here](./dataset%20description/SafeGraph_Mobility) for more details.

 #### The download link will be published HERE @8:00am, July 18th, 2022 (CDT).